Azure/azure-sdk-for-c/sdk/samples/iot/docs/how_to_iot_hub_samples_vxworks.md

   ![deviceTwin](img/device_twin.png)

   Change the value “device_count” of “desired” then click “Save” button.
-  You will see the change logs on VxWorks.
+  You will see the change logs on `VxWorks`.
 Click “Refresh” button, you will see the value “device_count” of “reported” is changed to the same value.
   ![deviceTwinDoc](img/device_twin_doc.png)